TCL91/Projects/Power BI Projects/Credit Card Default/README.md

 - [References](#references)

 ## About the Dataset
-- This dataset contains ???? data from different ???.
+- This project uses a dataset called "data".
-- There are 3??? observations and ?? features, with each row being a ???.
+- There are 30000 observations and 26 features, with each row being a different credit card default case.
-- After adding two features it now toals ??.
-- You can find the data publicly available here: ((https://docs.google.com/spreadsheets/d/1R_uaoZL18nRbqC_MULVne90h3SdRbAyn/edit?usp=sharing&ouid=116890999875311477003&rtpof=true&sd=true))
+- You can find the data publicly available here by paying or can look in this project folder: ((https://www.coursera.org/projects/power-bi-desktop))

 ## Notebook Navigation